Learn more about our past work on prison budgets and higher education

 A March 1st SF Chronicle article highlighted recent comments made in Washington D.C. by retiring SF State President Robert Corrigan about California’s excessive prison spending and annual cuts to higher education.
 He noted that, “California is spending nearly as much money on prisons ($8.7 billion, or 9.45 percent of its budget), as it does on all of higher education ($9.3 billion, or 10.1 percent of its budget)”.
 Looking at just the UC’s and CSU’s, the state spends less than half ($4.6…

-California has long been recognized among the nation for its investment in and the priority it has assigned to providing its citizens with affordable access to higher education.
-However, as a result of the race to incarcerate over the past three decades, California has considerably expanded the budget allocation for corrections while simultaneously cutting the funds spent on higher education.
-In comparison to other states, California has the largest population, the most students in college, and…
+As a result of the race to incarcerate over the past three decades, CA has considerably expanded the budget allocation for corrections while simultaneously cutting the funds spent on higher education.

 Class Dismissed: Higher Education vs. Corrections During the Wilson Years